abayomipopoola/abayomipopoola/content/blog/principles-of-product-development-flow-pt-2/index.md

 By using a CFD to track the performance of a Kanban board, we can monitor several important metrics:

-- **Cycle time**: This is the time it takes for a single task to move through the entire workflow, from “To Do” to “Done.”
+- **Cycle time**: This is the time it takes for a single task to move through the entire workflow, from “To Do” to “Done”.
 By analyzing the slope of the line for the “Done” column, we can estimate the average cycle time for each task.

 - **Work in progress (WIP)**: This is the number of tasks that are currently in progress within the workflow, represented by the height of the line for the “Work in Progress” column.
 By looking at the overall shape of the CFD, we can see how WIP levels fluctuate over time and identify periods of high or low utilization.